WHAT IS A LIPID?

 Waxes: In their most common form, wax esters consist of fatty acids esterified to long-chain alcohols with similar chain-lengths.
 The latter tend to be saturated or have one double bond only.
 Such compounds are found in animal, plant and microbial tissues and they have a variety of functions, such as acting as energy stores, waterproofing and lubrication.

-In some tissues, such as skin, avian preen glands or plant leaf surfaces, the wax components can be much more complicated in their structures and compositions.
-They can contain aliphatic diols, free alcohols, hydrocarbons (e.g. squalene), aldehydes and ketones.
+In some tissues, such as skin, avian preen glands or plant leaf surfaces, the wax components are much more complicated in their structures and compositions.
+For example, they can contain aliphatic diols, free alcohols, hydrocarbons (squalene, nonacosane, etc), aldehydes and ketones.
 (More..).

 Tocopherols (collectively termed ‘vitamin E’) are substituted benzopyranols (methyl tocols) that occur in vegetable oils.
 Different forms (α-, β-, γ- and δ-) are recognized according to the number or position of methyl groups on the aromatic ring. α-Tocopherol (with the greatest Vitamin E activity) illustrated is an important natural antioxidant.
 Tocotrienols have similar ring structures but with three double bonds in the aliphatic chain.
 (More...).